wp-plugins/picasa-album-uploader/readme.txt

 You may freely change the format of your permalinks without affecting the ability to upload files from Picasa Desktop.
 You must however keep permalinks enabled as discussed above.

-= The URL to download the button points to a .pbz file that does not exist in the installed material.
-What's up? =
+= Why is the picasa_album_uploader.pbz file missing from the plugin contents? =

 The .pbz file is dynamically created by the plugin due to the customization required in the contents.
 See the question below about the contents of the download for details.

-= What's in that download that needs to be installed into Picasa? =
+= What's in that download (.pbz file) that needs to be installed into Picasa? =

 There is no executable code in the download.
 It is comprised of two elements: